 Q: How long is the Hospitality Management program?

 A: This is a typical 4-year program, compiled of 120 total credit hours that can be taken at your leisure.
 St. Augustine prides itself on being one of the online schools for adults who want to receive a higher education.

 Q: Can I get my B.A. in Hospitality Management online?

 A: Yes!
 The Hospitality Management Bachelor’s degree program is offered both online and in person.
-Our online model is a real-time livestream of the courses, so students have the flexibility to learn completely online, in-person, or a combination of both.
+Our online model is a real-time livestream of the courses, giving the flexibility needed for adult learners and nontraditional students to learn completely online, in-person, or a combination of both.

 Q: What is the career outlook for Hospitality Management graduates?

 A: The Bachelor of Arts in Hospitality Management will help you obtain an exciting career in the Hospitality Industry.
 If you are a student who has decided to pursue a career in Hospitality Management, our program will prepare you to acquire an entry-level position in a variety of customer service institutions, such as:

 If you are a student already working in a hospitality establishment, this degree will give you the opportunity and tools to succeed in the Hospitality business.
 The Bachelor of Arts in Hospitality Management is a comprehensive program covering knowledge in the following areas: